 “In my previous blog, I delved deeper into the meaning of Event-Driven Architecture.
 This blog marks the second part of a series dedicated to exploring Event-Driven Architecture.
 It is important to note that the viewpoints expressed in these blogs are my own and are subject to ongoing discussions within our community”.
 Our Integration Architect Joost sets the scene!

 Before we delve into the different event types, I want to emphasize that these blogs will not focus on the structure or content of an event itself.
 This issue stands alone, distinct from our present topic.
-However, classifying your events can significantly streamline these discussions.
+However, classifying your events can significantly streamline relevant conversations.

 My main argument is the importance of classifying your events by their role in your architecture.
 With this premise, we can distinguish two main types of events.